ETH-PBL/BEVDet/README.md

 ```shell script
 ./tools/create_data.sh trainval # mini, test
 ```
 **Note**: this package requires the BEV boxes to be in the format `[x_center, y_center, w, h, yaw]`.
 The `LiDARInstance3DBoxes` from `mmdet3d` are with "bottom center" origin.

 **Note**: To train or evaluate on the mini dataset, [the `cr3dt-r50.py` config](configs/cr3dt/cr3dt-r50.py#L258) needs to be adapted accordingly (see comment in file).

+Step 7: To run the tracking evaluations follow the instructions on [CC-3DT++](https://github.com/ETH-PBL/cc-3dt-pp).

 #### Train model
 ```shell